ImperialCollegeLondon/whole-cell-model/README.md

 # whole-cell-model
-julia code for leanne's ODE based model of a nitrogen fixing bacteria
+julia code for leanne's ODE based model of a nitrogen fixing bacteria. test 123